davidedc/Ascii-fluid-simulation-deobfuscated/readme.md

 # What

-The best de-obfuscated version of Yusuke Endoh's "Most complex ASCII fluid" obfuscated C code competition 2012 entry.
+The best de-obfuscated versions of Yusuke Endoh's "Most complex ASCII fluid" obfuscated C code competition 2012 entry.
 The original source is here: http://www.ioccc.org/2012/endoh1/hint.html .
 There are a couple of other de-obfuscated versions online, but they only basically de-macro and break down some constructs.

+These ones go the full way.
+There are two versions:
-This one goes the full way (pointer arithmetic no more!) and provides extended commentary on the tecnique used to calculate and render the fluid simulation.
+1. version preserving complex numbers.
+Removes all pointer arithmetics and provides extended commentary on the tecnique used to calculate and render the fluid simulation.
+2. same as 1 but also removes all use of complex numbers, just uses standard doubles instead (using complex numbers for vectors is clever and compact but convoluted.)

 # How to run
 ```gcc asciiFluidSimulation.c -o asciiFluidSimulation```